Provo Recreation Center – Fridays @ 10:00AM in the Program Studio

 - Don't make a habit of using Kegel exercises to start and stop your urine stream.
 Doing Kegel exercises while emptying your bladder can actually lead to incomplete emptying of the bladder - which increases the risk of urinary tract infection.

 - Make Kegel exercises part of your daily routine.
 You can do Kegel exercises discreetly just about any time, whether you're sitting at your desk or relaxing on the couch.

 - If you do Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within about a few weeks to a few months.
 For continued benefits, make Kegel exercises a permanent part of your daily routine.

 - Diastasis recti is the partial or complete separation of the rectus abdominis, or “six-pack” muscles, which meet at the midline of your stomach.
 Diastasis recti is very common during and following pregnancy.
-This is because the uterus stretches the muscles in the abdomen to accommodate your growing baby.

 - If you experience any extreme abdominal, back, or pelvic pain, see your doctor right away.